mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2022-08-06-spring-boot-how-to-paginate-and-sort-for-join-queries.md

 }
 ```

-This is very simple class which includes and total number of student in the school.
+This is very simple class which includes total number of student in the school.
 But because we are mainly dealing with School and because SchoolWithStudentCount is not entity we can't create new repository like `public interface SchoolRepository extends JpaRepository<SchoolWithStudentCount, Long>`, this will give us an exception.

 Instead of creating new repository, we can add query method in the SchoolRepository: